Pages

 The Wanderer: Where is the Horse and the Rider?

 I was an English major in college.
-As part of our program, we had to take a 3-term sequence of classes called Introduction to the English Major - basically a survey of the classical Western canon.
+As part of our program, we had to take a 3-term sequence of classes called Introduction to the English Major - basically a survey of the Western canon.
 Early on in that class we studied Old and Middle English literature in translation.
 I particularly recall reading The Dream of the Rood and The Wanderer, but that was in 2002; I had read The Lord of the Rings, but The Two Towers film wasn't out yet.

 Long years have passed, and some things that should not have been forgotten were lost from my memory - like the content of The Wanderer.
 But today I pulled a book called The Word Exchange: Anglo-Saxon Poems in Translation off my shelves and read The Wanderer, translated by Greg Delanty.
 In the middle of the poem is the following bit of verse: